 discretionary review must be filed within a time period other than 30 days after entry of the decision, the notice required by these rules must be filed within the time period established by the statute.

-Appeals are time sensitive, complicated, and take a significant amount of legal research, time, and money.
+Appeals are time-sensitive, complicated, and take a significant amount of legal research, time, and money.
 A mistake in procedure or failing to meet the proper deadlines will very likely lead to the dismissal of your appeal.
-Contact the Appellate Law Firm to work with an attorney focused on appeals serving Washington and California.
-Mr. Parker takes into account your version of the events and will diligently review the transcript of the proceeding to determine what issues will provide the best chance of a favorable outcome from the higher courts.
+Contact the Appellate Law Firm to work with an attorney focused on appeals.
+We take into account your version of the events and will diligently review the transcript of the proceeding to determine what issues will provide the best chance of a favorable outcome from the higher courts.